 Drug use: Anabolic steroids taken to stimulate muscle strength and growth can cause the testicles to shrink and sperm production to decrease.
 Use of hard drugs like cocaine, marijuana etc may temporarily reduce the number and quality of your sperm as well.

 Alcoholism: Drinking alcohol can lower testosterone levels, cause erectile dysfunction and decrease sperm production.
-Liver disease caused by excessive drinking also may lead to fertility problems.
+Liver disease caused by excessive drinking also lead to the causes of male infertility

 Smoking: Men who smoke may have a lower sperm count than those who don’t smoke.
 All inhaling smoke from other sources can cause it.